Estimating the number of superimposed sinusoids: Simulations

-Firstly, we study the case of {\it a priory} known frequencies.
-Figure \ref{fig1} shows abridged error probabilities $p_a$ calculated for the PMEP-IR (see \eqref{p_a_RIT2}), PMEP-I \eqref{p_a_I}, GIC \eqref{AEP_GIC} algorithms and error probabilities $p_e$ calculated numerically for PMEP-IR, PMEP-I, GIC, and EEF algorithms, all as functions of SNR.
-Error probabilities $p_e$ calculated via numerical simulations with the following parameters: $\mathcal{N}=5, \nu_{0}=3$.
-Fig. \ref{fig1} confirms Theorem \ref{negG} (see dash-dotted line and triangles), i.e., it confirms that the GIC algorithm is not SNR-consistent.
-Also, Fig. \ref{fig1} shows that starting with $\textrm{SNR}=-4\textrm{ dB}$ the error probability can be well approximated using the abridged error probability (in this particular case).
+Firstly, we study the case of {\it a priori} known frequencies and {\it a priori} known noise level.
+Figure \ref{fig1} shows abridged error probabilities $p_a$ theoretically calculated for the PMEP-IR (see \eqref{p_a_RIT2}), PMEP-I \eqref{p_a_I}, GIC \eqref{AEP_GIC} algorithms and error probabilities $p_e$ calculated numerically for PMEP-IR, PMEP-I, GIC, EEF/gMDL, NMDL algorithms, all as functions of SNR (g-MDL and EEF algorithms have the same performance in the case of {\it a priori} known noise level).
+Fig. \ref{fig1} confirms Theorem~\ref{negG} (see the dash-dotted line and triangles), i.e., it confirms that the GIC algorithm is not SNR-consistent.
+Also, Fig. \ref{fig1} shows that starting with $\textrm{SNR}=-6\textrm{ dB}$ the error probability can be well approximated using the abridged error probability.
+Despite the fact that MOS algorithm \eqref{GIC_R} does not satisfy condition \eqref{assum_1}, the abridged error probability is still an accurate approximation for the error probability of this algorithm (see the dash-dotted line and triangles).
+Next, Figure \ref{fig1s} shows error probabilities $p_e$ calculated numerically for PMEP-IR, PMEP-I, GIC, EEF, gMDL, NMDL algorithms in the case of {\it a priori} known frequencies and unknown noise level, all as functions of SNR.
+Note that, in the case of the unknown noise level we use the form of EEF algorithm from \cite{Kay2}.

-Next, let us study the QL approach to the design of MOS algorithms (the case of partially unknown frequencies).
-Figure \ref{fig2} shows the same dependencies as in Fig. \ref{fig1} with the same parameters.
-However, in this case we use the BL estimates $\omega_i^*=\omega_{0i}+\Delta \omega$ (with the error in all BL estimates $\Delta \omega= 0.0025 \approx 5\%(\omega_{i+1}-\omega_i)$) instead of $\omega_{0i}$ to design all the studied MOS algorithms.
-Fig. \ref{fig2} confirms (see dash-dotted line and triangles) Theorem \ref{negnegG}, i.e., it confirms that GIC algorithm is not robust to errors at used frequencies values.
-Moreover, this figure show that the EEF algorithm is also not robust to the errors at used frequencies values (see asterisks).
-In this particular case, Fig. \ref{fig2} shows that starting with $\textrm{SNR}=-4\textrm{ dB}$ the abridged error probability can also well approximate the error probability.
+Now let us study the QL approach to the design of MOS algorithms (the case of partially unknown frequencies).
+Figures \ref{fig2} and \ref{fig2s} show the same dependencies with the same settings as in Fig. \ref{fig1} and Fig. \ref{fig1s}, respectively.
+However, in this case, we use the BL estimates $\omega_i^*=\omega_{0i}+\Delta \omega$ (with the error in all BL estimates $\Delta \omega= 0.0025 \approx 5\%(\omega_{0i+1}-\omega_{0i})$) instead of $\omega_{0i}$ to design all the studied MOS algorithms.
+Fig. \ref{fig2} confirms (see the dash-dotted line and triangles) Theorem \ref{negnegG}, i.e., it confirms that the GIC algorithm is not robust to errors in used frequencies values.
+Moreover, this figure shows that the EEF, gMDL, and NMDL algorithms are also not robust to the errors in used frequencies values (see asterisks and pentagrams).
+Figure \ref{fig2s} confirms these conclusions in the case of the unknown noise level.
+Also, in this particular case, Fig. \ref{fig2} shows that starting with $\textrm{SNR}=-4\textrm{ dB}$ the error probability can also be well approximated by the abridged error probability.